 …an evil mastermind!

-Okay, maybe that’s not an amazing example seeing as though he turns out to be a pretty decent guy in the end (he just THINKS he’s a really bad guy), but I wanted to illustrate the point in a very easy to understand way.
+Okay, maybe that’s not a fantastic example, as though he turns out to be a pretty decent guy in the end (he just THINKS he’s a nasty guy), but I wanted to illustrate the point in a very easy-to-understand way.

 Here are some other more appropriate examples of protagonists from movies who are morally reprehensible: